msyed92/100-days-of-code/r1-log.md

 ### R1D14

 Practicing by making projects from John Smilga's Vanilla JS projects.
 Making a color flipper, will include code when finished.
+Got back to it later in the day and completed the color flipper!
+Included both the simple version (just flips between basic colors) and a hex version, which flips through a randomly generated hex code color.
+Here it is" [Color Flipper](https://msyed92.github.io/color_flipper/)